 There will be hundreds of motorcycle rental shops ready to offer you a bike for the trip up to Northern Thailand.

 You don’t need a motorcycle license but will need to present your passport.
 Some might even ask to keep your passport as a deposit.
 Before you go anywhere near the shops, decide on what kind of bike you want to rent.
 Here are a few tips when renting a bike:

 - Don’t leave your passport.
 Instead, try to leave a photocopy or a deposit of it if you can.
 (Larger shops will require you to do so which is understandable if you are planning on renting a larger bike.)

 - If you are renting the bike for a couple of days, haggle for a cheaper price!

-- Don’t forget to check the bike condition-take photos of it to be sure.
-Thai people are sticklers on their motorcycle damages.
+- Don’t forget to check the bike condition-take photos and videos of it to be sure.
+Thai people take motorcycle damages seriously.